It’s not about going into the past.

 it would be like coming home.

-Or sign up for one of our classes now
+Sign up for one of our classes below.

-We show people the renewed sense of peace and meaning when they go into the wilderness, the impact these wild places truly have on our souls and bring that enhanced sense of calm and control when we go back into our daily lives.
+Through powerful and therapeutic woodland experiences, we show students how a sense of peace and meaning can be had when going into the wilderness, the impact these wild places have on our souls and to bring that enhanced sense of calm and control back into our daily lives.

 It's a better life!